superduper-io/superduper/README.md

 Accelerate AI development and enable data symbiotic AI applications with a simple and familiar Python<img src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg" width="2%"/> interface that can handle even the most complex AI use-cases.

-- **Deploy all your AI** models to automatically compute outputs (inference) with your database in a single environment.
-- **Train models** simply by querying without additional ingestion and pre-processing.
-- **Integrate AI APIs** to work together with other models on your data effortlessly.
-- **Search your data** with vector search, including model management and serving.

 <table>
   <tr>
     <td width="30%">